getBoolean/flutter_boolean_template/packages/domain/README.md

 - Immutable objects that represent a value in an entity.
 - Value objects do not have an identity (e.g., `customer.address`).
+- Freezed is only unsed on Union error types.

 ## Resources